JackSzwergold/Cheat-Sheets/content/Postfix - Delete Specific Messages from the Mail Queue.md

 Template: index
 ---

-## Postfix - Delete Specific Messages from the Mail Queue

-By Jack Szwergold

 ### A nice Perl script  to flush the mail queue.

 A nice Perl script that deletes messages from the mail queue that matches a regular expression passed to the script as the first argument.